vatpac-technology/sops/docs/enroute/melbourne/BLA.md

 All sequencing, including ascertaining arrival intentions, is performed by ELW.

 ### YMES
+#### Sequencing
-BLA and ELW share responsibility for facilitating operations at YMES departing to/arriving from the north.
+BLA and ELW share responsibility for sequencing arrivals to YMES from the north.

 ### YMML
 #### STAR Assignment